Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

-Second, $\Tilde{Q}^{\bm{\pi}}_a$ mitigates the moving target problem, which results from all the agents learning at the same time; this simultaneous learning allows the agent to explore together, which is necessary to find an optimal strategy in non-monotonic environments, but because of it the environment is constantly changing and locally loses its Markovian property.
+\textbf{Property 1:} $\Tilde{Q}^{\bm{\pi}}_a$ mitigates the moving target problem, which results from all the agents learning at the same time.
+This simultaneous learning allows the agent to explore together, which is necessary to find an optimal strategy in non-monotonic environments, but because of it the environment is constantly changing and locally loses its Markovian property.
 To provide meaningful updates and prevent the learning to plateau prematurely as in IQL, the updates need to reflect as closely as possible the ever changing environment.
-By its conditioning $\Tilde{Q}^{\bm{\pi}}_a$ is able to update the Q-value of the exact state, joint history and action tuple without updating the Q-values of similar states due to the partial observability.
-This allows $\Tilde{Q}^{\bm{\pi}}_a$ to quickly adapt to changes of the other agents' polices.
-When $\Tilde{Q}^{\bm{\pi}}_a$ is updated, both the local advantage and the centralized value are updated with the same transitions.
-Therefore, if a transition provides a change in an agent's advantage it will also impact the centralized value improving the synchronisation of both networks.
-Finally, as the centralized value is shared between all the agents $a \in \mathcal{A}$, and therefore all the Q-value proxies $\Tilde{Q}^{\bm{\pi}}_a$, $V^{\bm{\pi}}$ is able to coordinate the learning of all the local advantages.
+LAN achieves this thanks to the centralized value, which coordinates the learning of all the local advantages.
+This happens in two steps.
+First, as an update of $\Tilde{Q}^{\bm{\pi}}_a$ results in the update of both the centralized value and the local advantage with the same transitions, a modification of a local advantage function results in a change of the centralized value.
+Second, as the centralized value is part of the target update of every agent's Q-value (eq. \ref{eq:target}), the change is then propagated to the other agents' advantage.

-Third, $\Tilde{Q}^{\bm{\pi}}_a$ mitigates the multi-agent credit assignment problem.
-As the centralized value function approximates the expected return of the joint policy, the agents can easily evaluate the effect of their actions on the effective return simply by subtracting it the centralized value.
-This difference is then learned by the local advantages.
-Indeed, by applying DQN to $\Tilde{Q}^{\bm{\pi}}_a$ the local advantage network of agent $a$ is updated with the following target
+\textbf{Property 2:} $\Tilde{Q}^{\bm{\pi}}_a$ mitigates the multi-agent credit assignment problem.
+As the centralized value function approximates the expected return of the joint policy, the agents can easily evaluate the effect of their actions on the effective return simply by subtracting it from the centralized value.
+This difference is learned by the local advantages.
+Indeed, by applying DQN to $\Tilde{Q}^{\bm{\pi}}_a$ the \emph{induced update} of the local advantage network of agent $a$ (eq. \ref{eq:credit}) is similar to the one used by COMA \citep{Foerster2018CounterfactualGradients} to reduce the multi-agent credit assignment problem.
+We stress the fact that we learn all the networks in parallel with the Equation~\ref{eq:target}.

-This target is similar to the counterfactual reward used by COMA \citep{Foerster2018CounterfactualGradients} to reduce the moving target problem.
+Additionally, we also have two intuitions regarding LAN's performance.
+While we were not able to prove them, we believe that they are still valuable leads to explore.